 Protocols are submitted using the ROMEO Researcher Portal system.
 New users must self register prior to logging in.

-ROMEO can be accessed through MyTrent by selecting “Services” and “ROMEO Researcher Portal.
+ROMEO can be accessed through MyTrent by selecting “Services”, "Learning and Research" and “ROMEO Researcher Portal".

 ROMEO can also be accessed here.